Troubleshooting Connection Issues

 user1'@'localhost', for example, is not the same as

 Passwords are hashed with PASSWORD function.
-If you have set a password with the SET PASSWORD statement, or used INSERT or UPDATE to update the permissions table directly, the PASSWORD function must be used at the same time.
+If you have set a password with the SET PASSWORD statement, the PASSWORD function must be used at the same time.
 For example,

 SET PASSWORD FOR 'bob'@'%.loc.gov' = PASSWORD('newpass') rather than just